-Now we may better understand the true significance of the Torah ark and the gross error of the ignorant.
+Now we may better understand the true significance of the Torah ark and the error of the ignorant.
 The ark is not just another cabinet.
-By virtue of the fact that it is a receptacle for a Torah scroll, the Torah ark is also a holy vessel.
-By recognizing the ark’s holiness, we acknowledge the sanctity of life’s external aspects — our emotions and actions — when they serve as a receptacle for Torah.
+By virtue of its serving as a receptacle for a sefer Torah, the Torah ark is also a holy vessel.
+When we recognize the holiness of the Torah ark, we acknowledge the sanctity of life’s external aspects — our actions and deeds — when they are a receptacle for Torah and mitzvot.

 One who sees the synagogue as simply a place for people to meet fails to grasp the intrinsic sanctity of the Jewish people.
-They are not just a collection of individuals who pool together their resources for utilitarian purposes, for companionship and mutual protection.
-The value of the people is in the communal Divine soul that resides within them, a strength of collective holiness that transcends the holiness of its individual members.
+Israel is not just a collection of individuals who pool together their resources for utilitarian purposes, for mutual support and protection.
+The true value of Israel is in the communal Divine soul that resides within them, a force of collective holiness that transcends the holiness of its individual members.